MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-app-service-manage-v0.md

 **`ApplicationInsightsResourceName`** - **Application Insights resource name**<br>
 `string`.
 Required when `Action == Enable Continuous Monitoring`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Selects the Application Insights resource where continuous monitoring data will be recorded.
+Selects the Application Insights resource where continuous monitoring data is recorded.

-If your application insights resource is not listed here and you want to create a new resource, click on the `[+New]` button.
-Once the resource is created on Azure Portal, come back here and click on the refresh button.
+If your Application Insights resource is not listed here and you want to create a new resource, select **+New**.
+Once you create the resource in the Azure portal, come back here and select **Refresh**.
 <!-- :::editable-content-end::: -->
 <br>